lukeocodes/auth0-blog/_posts/2018-03-28-token-security-stop-putting-your-users-at-risk.markdown

 In the 1990's world of basic web development, we had monolithic applications that handled user management, stored sensitive data, processed requests and returned some HTML to our screen, acting as both our server and our client applications, all rolled into one.

-In the years that followed we made that HTML prettier and prettier, and more interactive.
+In the years that followed, we made that HTML prettier and prettier, and more interactive.
 But we essentially still had one application which kept our user's credentials and session secure—for the most part—in the backend and still returned HTML to the frontend.
 Our monolithic application is **one single application**, and its just sending HTML down to our browser, which is more or less just a dumb client that lets us click on our new pretty buttons and links.

-At this point the browser is not actively involved in any logic.
+At this point, the browser is not actively involved in any logic.
 All we need with each request is to identify the user is who they were at the start of their browsing session.
 In such a case one would use cookies, because that's what they were designed for, a single party that has no need to expose anything with any potential sensitivity.

-Roll on two decades of user experience improvements and technological advancements and we land smack bang in the world of single page applications (SPAs).
-A SPA is essentially software that runs in browser.
+Roll on two decades of user experience improvements and technological advancements and we land smack bang in the world of single-page applications (SPAs).
+An SPA is essentially software that runs in the browser.
 When we load up our new website, we download very thin code (we hope) that comes with all the necessaries to be able to communicate with a server.

 The server is essentially the same as our old 1990's application, but it's learned some tricks.
 It has had an upgrade.
 It only talks in computer language now – HTTP requests sending and receiving JSON payloads.
 We now call it an application programming interface (API) and it doesn't give us HTML anymore.
 Instead, it leaves that up to the SPA.

 Web tokens were designed for cases like this, in which there are *two applications*, such as our API and our SPA.
 It allows the SPA and API to identify a user.
 But if we don't protect our tokens with all the responsibility other credentials (usernames and passwords) deserve, and the token it's accessed by a bad actor, then they can access our API on behalf of that user.

-**Now imagine that the API is your bank, and the SPA is your banks online banking software.**
+**Now imagine that the API is your bank, and the SPA is your bank's online banking software.**

 ## Auth0’s old guides—they store tokens in localStorage!